brycewray/hugo-site/content/posts/2021/01/easy-peasy.md

 Fair enough.
 That's why I'm coming to you, so you can set me straight.

-&ndash; *I'll try.* [Chewing sounds.] *So let's start with how you're gonna host the site---*
+&ndash; *I'll try.* [Chewing sounds.] *So let's start with how you're gonna host the site --- *

 This is going to be one of those things you're gonna need to help me understand.
 Back then, I had nothing to do with that part.

-&ndash; *So how did it get on the web back in the old---back in 2000?*
+&ndash; *So how did it get on the web back in the old --- back in 2000?*

-This same cousin I was talking about, he worked for his company's IT department---
+This same cousin I was talking about, he worked for his company's IT department ---

 &ndash; *Like I do here.*

 Yeah.
 He always said he was "just a server guy."
 He didn't like to fool with the actual web pages.
 I guess that's why he sloughed it off to Facebook in the end.
 Anyway, he **was** willing to get the hosting set up.
-Every time I had any changes, I'd email him a ZIP file with the latest files---
+Every time I had any changes, I'd email him a ZIP file with the latest files ---

 &ndash; *Hm.*

----and he'd put them on the site.
+--- and he'd put them on the site.
 But, like I said, he's lost interest in handling this, so this time I'll have to handle the hosting myself.

 &ndash; *Okay, gotcha.*